weblab-workshops/skeleton/README.md

 All teammates will need (explained in https://bit.ly/weblab-install)

 - A bash console (on Mac or Linux, this is Terminal.
 On Windows, we recommend Git Bash)
 - NodeJS version 18.
-If it is installed correctly, typing "node --version" should give v18.13.0 and "npm --version" should give 8.19.3
+If it is installed correctly, typing "node --version" should give v18.13.0 and "npm --version" should give 8.19.3, or higher.
 - Visual Studio Code (or another code editor)
 - the Prettier VSCode extension